Wildlife

 Animals will often be more aggressive if they are injured or diseased.
 Be extremely cautious when approaching any injured or orphaned wildlife.

 Locate a Licensed Wildlife Rehabilitator (See below) in your area if you find an injured animal.
-Licensed wildlife rehabilitators provide care for an animal to a point in which it can be released back into its natural environment.
+Licensed wildlife rehabilitators provide care for an animal to a point where it can be released back into its natural environment.

 Contact a Wildlife Rehabilitator